 If you’re playing $100 Spin and Go’s, the odds are you’ll encounter quite a few pros who will have the mindset similar to yours so don’t expect them just to throw away the tournaments.

 Ranges in small multiplier Spin and Go’s

-As mentioned, you can expect many players in small multiplier Spins to not really care about what happens.
+As mentioned, you can expect many players in small multiplier Spins to not really care about what happens and play random hands.
 This means two things:

 - They will be opening and shoving with a wide range of hands

 - They’re more likely to call you down light

 This is particularly true during the three-handed play where you’ll often see someone shoving on the very first hand of the tournament trying to double up or bust.
 As a poker player, you have to read this for what it is and widen your calling ranges.